-Make a student loan repayment budget
+Create a student loan debt repayment budget

-Look into the Repayment Assistance Plan
+Investigate the Repayment Assistance Plan

 If you are struggling with making a student loan repayment of even a small amount per month, look into the government Repayment Assistance Plan.
 If you are eligible, the government is willing to help you with your student loan repayment.
 After all, they want you to pay back your student loan, if possible.
 If you do not ask, they will not help you so it is worth investigating this option.
 Depending on your income, the government may only need you to make payments of 20% of your income, if any payments at all.
 You can apply for the Repayment Assistance Plan any time during your repayment.
 Should you be eligible and accepted, the Canadian government will pay any interest that you cannot cover until your student loan is either repaid or written off.